-We may choose to manipulate this number, as we are doing here, so that each thread does multiple pieces of work -- this helps amortize the cost of setup for simple kernels.
+We may choose to manipulate this number, as we are doing here, so that each thread does multiple pieces of work --- this helps amortize the cost of setup for simple kernels.

-Note: Low-level languages like CUDA Fortran offer more direct control of the hardware.
-You can consider optimizing your most critical loops in CUDA Fortran if you need to extract every last bit of performance from your application, while recognizing that doing so may impact the portability of your code.
-OpenACC and CUDA Fortran are fully interoperable.
+Note: Low-level languages like CUDA C/C++ offer more direct control of the hardware.
+You can consider optimizing your most critical loops in CUDA C/C++ if you need to extract every last bit of performance from your application, while recognizing that doing so may impact the portability of your code.
+OpenACC and CUDA C/C++ are fully interoperable.

 A similar change to the copy loop nest benefits performance by a small amount.
-After you've made all your changes (look at task4_solution.f90 to be sure) compile your code below:
+After you've made all your changes (look at task4_solution.c to be sure) compile your code below: